 Year 3, have a Friday night camping experience in the school grounds.
 This is a not-to-be-missed experience under canvas, with the children learning Forest and survivals skills, having a BBQ, swimming and games.
 Parents pick up some very tired but happy children on the Saturday morning after the usual breakfast cooked by very bleary eyed staff.

-Year 4, visit Rippledown, an environmental education centre, staying over for two nights.
-Here the children learn about the environment around them and the various insects and animals in their habitats.
+Year 4, visit Carroty Wood, Tonbridge, an environmental education centre, staying over for two nights.
+Carroty Wood is enclosed in 58 acres of mature woodland with plenty of natural habitat and wildlife for groups to enjoy, and a perfect location for the children to experience new adventures and explore the outdoors in a safe environment.
+Here children take part in instructor led activities and there is also the opportunity to swim in the indoor heated pool.
 Many children experience dormitory accommodation for the first time ever, with access to their friends for a full 24 hours, and by talking through the night learn the importance of a good night’s sleep.
 They sleep much better on the second night!

-Year 5, visit Kingswood Activity Centre in Ashford, and are away for four nights.
+Year 5, also visit Carroty Wood for a different education programme experience and are away for four nights.
 With the intense programme of work in Year 5, this is always much appreciated relief from the pressure of the classroom.
 The children can develop different aspects of learning like determination, commitment and problem sharing.
 The food is plenteous, the dormitory accommodation warm and comfortable and the activities challenging.

 Not forgetting our annual ski trip to France, for pupils from Years 4 to 6.
 We regularly book the same hotel to Serre Chevalier which is much desired and situated at the bottom of the gondola, giving easy access to all the slopes with an added opportunity to ski back at the end of the day.
-Staff fight for the opportunity to join the children for seven days of snow ball fights, fun and challenges on and off the slopes, not forgetting ten pin bowling, tobogganing, and the cosy quiz and film nights in front of the lovely warm open fire with hot chocolate.
+Staff fight for the opportunity to join the children for seven days of snow ball fights, fun and challenges, on and off the slopes, not forgetting an evening shopping trip to the village, games nights, tobogganing, and the cosy quiz and film nights in front of the lovely warm open fire with hot chocolate.

 You can read our blogs on our website during these visits